-12 17 U.S.C. § 504(c)(2).
+13 17 U.S.C. § 504(c)(2).

-$^{^{13}}$ 200 divided by 30,000 is .00666, rounded to .007 - the equivalent of 0.7%.
+14 200 divided by 30,000 is .00666, rounded to .007 - the equivalent of 0.7%.

-For the sake of other bloggers and even other defendants in pending Righthaven lawsuits, this Court's demarcation of a clear line in the sand will return a level of certainty to the emerging social and cultural force that is internet journalism.
+For the sake of other bloggers and even other defendants in pending Righthaven lawsuits, in This Case.

+this Court's demarcation of a clear line in the sand will return a level of certainty to the emerging social and cultural force that is internet journalism and the online marketplace of ideas.
 Left unchecked, the inexplicably steep upward trend in Righthaven's settlement demands, now reaching a crescendo with the Motion before this court for at least \$30,000 in damages, is certain to chill internet users from expressing themselves where, as is common enough, they do not understand the far-from-intuitive limits of fair use of copyright-protected materials.
 Righthaven's copyright trolling will continue to have this effect until some kind of cap or limiting guideline is placed upon what Righthaven may recover for the alleged infringements of works with which it has essentially nothing to do and which it has pursued for almost a year.
-Such a constitutionally compelled limitation on damages will serve the important purpose of protecting expression and guarding the flow of information, commentary and expression of issues of public interest, consistent with Amicus' goals and the objectives of its constituency and with the First Amendment.

-2. This Court Does Not Have Jurisdiction to Order a Domain Name Turnover in This Case.
+Such a constitutionally compelled limitation on damages will serve the important purpose of protecting expression and guarding the flow of information, commentary and expression of issues of public interest, consistent with Amicus' goals and the objectives of its constituency and with the First Amendment, while shutting down the shame of Nevada - its champertous export known as Righthaven.
+2. This Court Does Not Have Jurisdiction to Order a Domain Name Turnover

-Righthaven's request for this Court to order the turnover of Hyatt's domain name where the copyright infringement allegedly occurred - <1ce.org> - cannot be granted.
-Domain names are tremendously valuable assets to bloggers, and can accrue value because of their intrinsically high visibility (e.g., <news.com>), or acquired worth through the awareness and visits earned by high-quality or unique content, or some other selling proposition (e.g., <drudgereport.com>).
+Righthaven's request for this Court to order the turnover of Hvatt's domain name where the copyright infringement allegedly occurred - <1ce.org> - cannot be granted.
+Domain names are tremendously valuable assets, and can accrue value because of their intrinsically high visibility (e.g., <news.com>), or acquired worth through the awareness and visits earned by highquality or unique content, or some other selling proposition (e.g., <drudgereport.com>).
 Thus, a domain name is an important commodity to bloggers and one that must be protected, a blog's loss of its unique domain name would cripple it, if not destroy it outright.
-Thus, within the Ninth Circuit, domain names are regarded as intangible personal property that cannot be subject to turnover orders in copyright cases.15 CRS Recovery, Inc. v.
+Thus, within the Ninth Circuit, domain names are regarded as intangible personal property that cannot be subject to turnover orders in copyright cases.
+15 CRS Recovery, Inc. v.
 Laxton, 600 F.3d 1138, 1143-44 (9th Cir.
 2010); Kremen v.
 Cohen, 337 F.3d 1024 (9th Cir.
 2003).
-Like California's approach to intangible personal property, articulated in Kremen, Nevada recognizes it as something that embodies "every intangible benefit and prerogative susceptible of possession or disposition."
+Like California's approach to intangible personal property, articulated in Kremen, Nevada recognizes it as something which embodies "every intangible benefit and prerogative susceptible of possession or disposition."
 M.C.
 Multi-Family Dev., LLC v.
 Crestdale Assocs., Ltd., 193 P.3d 536, 543 (Nev.
 2008), citing Kremen, 337 F.3d at 1030.
-Therefore, just as California's property laws extend this protection to domain names, the rule of Crestdale compels the conclusion that Nevada, too, would extend the same protections to website domain names.
+Therefore, just as California's property laws exend this protection to domain names, the rule of Crestdale compels the conclusion that Nevada, too, would extend the same protections to website domain names.